bparrishMines/penguin/reference/README.md

 ## Overview

-This library works by maintaining pairs of a `LocalReference` and a `RemoteReference` in `ReferencePairManagers`.
+This library works by managing pairs of references.
+Each pair consists of a `LocalReference` and a `RemoteReference`.
+The pairs are stored and managed in a `ReferencePairManager`.
 Here are the basic definitions of these classes:
 * [LocalReference] - represents an object on the same thread/process.
 * [RemoteReference] - represents an object on a different thread/process.
-* [ReferencePairManager] - manages communication between objects represented by LocalReferences and RemoteReferences.
+* [ReferencePairManager] - manages communication between objects represented by `LocalReference`s and `RemoteReference`s.

 A `LocalReference` and `RemoteReference` pair is also maintained by a pair of `ReferencePairManager`s.
 One `ReferencePairManager` is on the same thread/process as the object that